AlexFlipnote/discord.http/docs/pages/events.rst

   Called whenever a message reaction is removed by an emoji

   :param reaction: :class:`PartialMessage` object with information about the message.
-  :param emoji: :class:`Emoji` object with information about the emoji.
+  :param emoji: :class:`EmojiParser` object with information about the emoji.

 Intents.direct_message_reactions